robotAstray/Ocaml/README.md

 # Ocaml
-My solution to the exercise from Ocaml from the very beginning by John Whitington
+Exercise from "Ocaml from the very beginning" by John Whitington